J-PCode/CentriaCybersecurityCourse2025/BookingSystem/Phase1/Part2/test_report.md

 # 2️⃣ Executive Summary

 **Short summary (1-2 sentences):**
+The majority of the security issues from Part 1 remain unpatched.
+All five original critical findings are still exploitable in the Phase 1 / Part 2 version.

-**Overall risk level:** (Low / Medium / High / Critical)
+**Overall risk level:**
+High

 **Top 5 immediate actions:**
 1. Remove client controlled 'role' parameter | Not fixed
 2.  validate roles on server side | not fixed
-3. Add proper session management with secure cookies | This one is wrong issue should be SQL Injection in registration
+3. SQL Injection in registration | not fixed
 4. Add CSRF protection and basic security headers | Not fixed
 5. Enforce HTTPS and stop sending passwords in cleartext  | Not fixed